 The American Endovascular affiliated team of physicians is at the forefront of the detection and treatment of PAD.
 Our array of minimally invasive-image guided treatment options can restore blood flow and get you on the road to a healthier, happier life.
-Dr. Chris Donikyan explains the Peripheral Arterial Disease (PAD) procedure and when to see a physician.
+Dr. Chris Donikyan explains the Peripheral Artery Disease (PAD) procedure and when to see a physician.

 Why is it Important to Have a PAD Consultation Earlier to Prevent Amputation?

-With Peripheral Arterial Disease (PAD), one of the things that we look to accomplish is to diagnose it as early as possible.
+With Peripheral Artery Disease (PAD), one of the things that we look to accomplish is to diagnose it as early as possible.
 We want to do surveillance and monitor patients so that they don’t get to the point where the disease progresses.
-In the cases where there are significant signs of peripheral arterial disease, including multiple lesions seen throughout their lower extremities, there are newer techniques and devices that we can use to open up blockages.
+In the cases where there are significant signs of peripheral artery disease, including multiple lesions seen throughout their lower extremities, there are newer techniques and devices that we can use to open up blockages.
 In the past, these lesions have been considered untreatable and have gone to amputation.
 We now can salvage their legs, feet, and toes with advanced techniques and devices that enable us to open up these lesions and perform angioplasty.

 Can You Describe the PAD procedure?